Kita-Kasukabe Station

 Kita-Kasukabe Station (北春日部駅, Kita-Kasukabe-eki) is a passenger railway station located in the city of Kasukabe, Saitama, Japan, operated by the private railway operator Tōbu Railway.

 Lines

 Kita-Kasukabe Station is served by the Tōbu Skytree Line, and is located 36.8 km from the line's Tokyo terminus at Asakusa.

 Station layout

 The station has one island platform serving five tracks, with the platform connected to the station building by a footbridge.
-Track 1 is for non-stop trains, Tracks 2 and 5 are on passing loops, with tracks 3 and 4 served by the platform.
+Track 1 is used by non-stop trains.
+Tracks 2 and 5 are on passing loops, with tracks 3 and 4 served by the station platform.